MHoC guidelines – the basic rulesWatch

 So that every member can feel equally welcome and comfortable posting in the MHoC, the D&CA team would like to put some basic guidelines in place which will work in tandem with the existing Constitution and Guidance Document of the MHoC:

-TSR Community Team - via Ask the Community Team or the designated MHoC Help Thread.
+TSR Community Staff - via Ask the Community Team or the designated MHoC Admin Thread.

-Designated Section Leader to the MHoC: miser and MrDystopia - quote/tag in for contact
+Designated Section Leader to the MHoC: MrDystopia - quote/tag in for contact

 If you wish to ask about an 'in-game' matter, you will be best contacting the Speaker of the Model House of Commons!